 One such customer is ‘The Blue Lady.’
-This woman was apparently a regular in the 1940s or 1950s when she met another customer who is described as being a very dangerous man’.
-Despite the fact that she was already married, she apparently fell in love with the man and visited Frank’s frequently in order to see him.
+This woman was apparently a regular in the 1940s or 1950s when she met another customer described as a very dangerous man’.
+Even though she was already married, she apparently fell in love with the man and visited Frank’s Place frequently to see him.

-The pair were walking on the beach one evening when they were attacked resulting in the death of the woman.
-Ever since her death the Distillery has been receiving strange phantom phone calls, people have seen doors lock on their own and small objects levitating.
+The pair were walking on the beach one evening when they were attacked, resulting in the woman’s death.
+Ever since her death, the Distillery has been receiving strange phantom phone calls.
+People have seen doors lock on their own and small objects levitating.